mozuma/mozuma/docs/index.md

 (i.e. features, labels, model weights...).

 We also try to keep as few dependencies as possible.
-Meaning models will be written as much as possible from modules available in deep learning frameworks (such as `PyTorch` or `torchvision`).
+Meaning models will be mostly implemented from modules available in deep learning frameworks (such as `PyTorch` or `torchvision`).

 Go ahead to the [getting started](1-getting-started.md) guide for an overview of MLModule.